Download PDF

 - FDI Inflow:

-Tonga’s economic freedom score is 60.8, making its economy the 83rd freest in the 2022 Index.
-Tonga is ranked 17th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Tonga’s economic freedom score is 60.0, making its economy the 82nd freest in the 2023 Index.
+Its score has decreased by 0.8 point from last year.
+Tonga is ranked 17th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

 Background

-The archipelagos of the Friendly Islands were united in 1845.
-The Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, withdrew from British protection and became fully independent in 1970.
-The royal family of King Tupou VI, hereditary nobles, and a few other landholders control the country’s politics.
+The Kingdom of Tonga withdrew from British protection to become fully independent in 1970.
+The royal family of King Tupou VI, hereditary nobles, and a few other landholders control its politics.
 Tonga held its first elections in 2010 under a newly formed constitutional monarchy.
-After his death, the late prime minister and leader of the Democratic Party of the Friendly Islands (DPFI) ’Akilisi Pohiva was replaced by Pohiva Tu’i’onetoa.
-Tonga’s economy depends on such agricultural products as squash, vanilla beans, and yams as well as on tourism and exports of fish.
-Remittances from emigrants account for nearly one-third of GDP.
+After his death, Prime Minister ’Akilisi Pohiva was replaced by Pohiva Tu’i’onetoa, who was succeeded in turn by political independent Siaso Sovaleni following the 2021 general elections.
+Tonga’s economy depends on such agricultural products as squash, vanilla beans, and yams as well as tourism and exports of fish.
+Emigrants’ remittances account for nearly one-third of GDP.

 Rule of Law